 If a child’s home address changes during the admissions process it is the responsibility of the parent/carer to inform the SUAT academy immediately.
-Where there is a proposed house move taking place during the admissions process the SUAT academy will only accept the revised address for purposes of allocation where parents/carers can provide documentary evidence of the move by 12 March 2022.
+Where there is a proposed house move taking place during the admissions process the SUAT academy will only accept the revised address for purposes of allocation where parents/carers can provide documentary evidence of the move by 12 March 2023.
 It will be necessary for sufficient evidence of a permanent move to be provided by the applicant by this date before it will be taken into account for allocation purposes at the national offer date.

-If a place is offered on the basis of an address that is subsequently found to be different from the child’s normal and permanent home address at the time of allocation of places then that place is likely to be withdrawn.
+If a place is offered on the basis of an address that is subsequently found to be different from the child’s normal and permanent home address at the time of allocation of places, then that place is likely to be withdrawn.

 If there are a limited number of spaces available and we cannot distinguish between applicants using the criteria listed, such as in the case of children who live in the same block of flats, then the child or children who will be offered the available spaces will be randomly selected.
 This process will be independently verified.